Baruch528091/randamfacts/README.md

-The first industrial textile mill in the world was established by Richard Arkwright in Cromford, England, in 1771.
+The invention of the telescope by Galileo Galilei in the early 17th century revolutionized astronomy.